 Step8- Check python3-pip version

 Here pip version 20.0.2 got installed and we need to upgrade it to version 20.3.3.
 Installing package 3.8 from apt will help to meet all dependent packages and libraries which will be required for pip 20.3.3.
 If you will skip this step, you may get dependent modules error.

 If curl is already installed in your system, you can skip this step.
 Most of the Ubuntu 20.04 don’t have curl installed by default.
 So use apt install command to install it.
 Curl is required to execute step 10.

 Now you need to download get-pip from the bootstrap.pypa.io website using the curl command as shown in the image.

 Run the python3.9 command to execute the “get-pip.py” package file you downloaded.
 It will automatically download and install the latest pip in your Ubuntu.

 Step12 (optional)- Add pip3.9 directory to PATH.

-This can be achieved by editing /etc/environment file using your favourite editor.
-Otherwise, exporting and appending “PATH” variable for the local user profile will also do the trick.
+This can be achieved by editing /etc/environment files using your favourite editor.
+Otherwise, exporting and appending the “PATH” variable for the local user profile will also do the trick.
 Make sure you add ~/.local/bin/ in PATH variable.

 $ export PATH=~/.local/bin/:$PATH